microsoft/pyright/README.md

 ## FAQ
-**Q:** What is the difference between pyright and the [Microsoft Python Visual Studio Code plugin](https://github.com/Microsoft/vscode-python)?
+**Q:** What is the difference between Pyright and [Pylance](https://github.com/microsoft/pylance)?

-**A:** Pyright is focused on type checking.
-The Python VS Code plugin is Microsoft’s officially-supported extension for VS Code and provides a diverse array of features including debugging, test case management, linter plugins, and more.
-Pyright can be used alongside the Microsoft Python extension.
+**A:** Pyright is an open-source Python type checker and language server.
+Pylance leverages Pyright’s functionality with additional features, some of which are not open-sourced.

 **Q:** What is the long-term plan for Pyright?

-**A:** Pyright is a side project with no dedicated team.
-There is no guarantee of continued development on the project.
-If you find it useful, feel free to use it and contribute to the code base.
+**A:** Pyright is now an officially-supported Microsoft type checker for Python.
+It will continue to be developed and maintained as an open-source project under its original MIT license terms.
+The Pyright extension for VSCode is a reference implementation and is not guaranteed to be fully functional or maintained long-term.

 ## Contributing